MIG Weld Gas information. Section 1.

 know the gas manufacturing marketing team and sales team is doing their

 thing with the introduction of another, useless over priced

 A MIG Weld Gas Reality: In a thirty minute practical

-weld demonstration, I could demonstrate that all the over
+weld demonstration, I could (or anyone with weld process expertise could), demonstrate that all the over

 priced, global three part gas mixes used for MIG welding

-carbon steels and stainless applications, will provide no
+carbon steelsm stainless and alloy applications, provide no

 practical weld quality, metallurgical or weld production

 Please note this is a subject I have extensive expertise with.
-I was a key committee member that wrote the AWS A5.32 MIG - TIG
+I was a key committee member that wrote the AWS A5.32 MIG - GTAW

 Shielding Gas specifications.